 “Job-hopping” is something every professional should avoid, right?
 Wrong.
-If you’re thinking that job-hopping is bad for your career and reputation, here’s our take on job-hopping.
-If you can do job-hopping strategically, you will be able to create a better reputation, earn more money, get promoted faster and eventually earn the title of an expert generalist.
+If you think that job-hopping is bad for your career and reputation, here’s our take on job-hopping.
+If you can do job-hopping strategically, you will be able to create a better reputation, earn more money, get promoted faster, and eventually earn the title of an expert generalist.

-The reason job-hopping seems bad to so many people (especially those who run companies) because when one or more people make a transition from one company to another, they have to pay the price.
-No-one likes increasing attrition rates.
+The reason job-hopping seems bad to so many people (especially those who run companies) is that when one or more people make a transition from one company to another, they have to pay the price.
+No one likes increasing attrition rates.
 But this is the scenario – as the company owners think about the growth of their organizations, you need to think about the growth of YOU Inc. as well.

-In 2012, PayScale published a report which says that the median tenure of millennials in companies is maximum 2 years.
+In 2012, PayScale published a report which says that the median tenure of millennials in companies is a maximum of 2 years.

-In 2013, Millennial Branding and Beyond.com published a survey which says that 30% of companies lose 15% of millennials in a matter of a year.
+In 2013, Millennial Branding and Beyond.com published a survey that says that 30% of companies lose 15% of millennials in a matter of a year.

-We can understand that surveys are being done on small sample size and that doesn’t always portray the accurate picture.
+We can understand that surveys are being done on small sample size, and that doesn’t always portray an accurate picture.
 But these surveys are being done by taking into account hundreds of companies and their employees.
-Even if we cannot conclude that the job market is full of job hoppers, still there’s no harm in saying that the market is trending toward a situation where “job-hopping” seems the right options for millennials.
+Even if we cannot conclude that the job market is full of job hoppers, still there’s no harm in saying that the market is trending toward a situation where “job-hopping” seems the right option for millennials.

-Now you are a job-hopping employee and you believe in staying in a company, learning skills, getting promotion and making your career graph upward.
+Now you are a job-hopping employee, and you believe in staying in a company, learning skills, getting promotions and making your career graph upward.
 But what if this is not the case?
 What would you do then?

 Best Ways of Job Hopping: